apache/spark/TESTING.rst

       ./breeze kind-cluster shell

-K9s CLI - debug kubernetes in style!
+K9s CLI - debug Kubernetes in style!
 ------------------------------------

-Breeze has built-in integration with fantastic k9s CLI tool, that allows you to debug the kubernetes installation effortlessly and in style.
-K9S provides terminal (but windowed) CLI that allows you to easily observe what's going on in the kubernetes instance, observe the resources defined (pods, secrets, custom resource definitions), enter shell for the Pods/Containers running, see the log files and more.
+Breeze has built-in integration with fantastic k9s CLI tool, that allows you to debug the Kubernetes installation effortlessly and in style.
+K9S provides terminal (but windowed) CLI that helps you to:

+- easily observe what's going on in the Kubernetes cluster
+- observe the resources defined (pods, secrets, custom resource definitions)
+- enter shell for the Pods/Containers running,
+- see the log files and more.

 You can read more about k9s at `https://k9scli.io/ <https://k9scli.io/>`_